Who wants to be a non-dom?

 2. As was common practice under the old rules, trigger a tax liability of a bigger amount - our current best-guess of what this might be is £50k.
 But it's hard to tell whether this will be enough to force HMRC to look at your case; or

 3. Trigger a tax liability in £10k steps (eg. by adding property into a trust in £25k steps) until HMRC take a view!

-For further information contact John Barnett, Michael Evans or Beatrice Puoti.
+For further information contact John Barnett or Beatrice Puoti.